Introduction

 Once all plugins are ready to be fully used, the main code passes control to the GameLoop plugin.

 The game loop is simply a sequence of event signals being raised, one after another.
 They are synchronous in nature.
-One signal must have fully processed across all plugins that subscribed to it before the next event signal is raised.
-It is through this signal architecture that the code supports a robust design of separation of responsibilities, preventing one part of the engine knowing the implementation of another, and thus reducing the maintenance burden when making changes to any one part of the engine code.
+That is, one signal must have fully processed across all plugins that subscribed to it before the next event signal is raised.
+It is through this signaling architecture that the code supports a robust design of separation of responsibilities (e.g., the GameLoop plugin has no idea which plugins if any respond to any of its events) and thus reducing the maintenance burden when making changes to any one part of the engine code.

 In addition, though the sequence of signals being raised throughout the game loop is synchronous, this doesn't prevent the plugins from responding by initiating asynchronous tasks.
-However, the burden for managing the thread synchronization falls on the code responsible for initiating the tasks.
+However, the burden for managing the thread synchronization falls on the code responsible for initiating the tasks, including offering synchronization workflow through its interfaces.

 The game loop must play nice with the operating system.
 The game loop looks for operating system events near the top of the loop and queues as many as possible for processing later in the loop rather than blocking.